bacionejs/battito/README.md

 - To save your work for future use, copy the **textarea** JSON to a separate text editor.
 To import, paste the JSON in the **textarea**.
 - Normally, the JSON output is used with a `player`, but it can also be exported to `.wav` by long-pressing on the wave visualizer.
 It will export whatever is selected: tracks/phrases or whole song.
 - Although, not recommended, the **textarea** can be edited.
 Changes are live.
+- Change beat rate by editing the first value in the **textarea** (5513=120 BPM).

+Notes
+- Looping is **live**, meaning it regenerates every time, so changes you make to notes/sequence/synth, are reflected in the next loop.
+This is helpful when evaluating a single pattern, as the changes are almost immediate.

 ---